rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 shift register and an output register.
 @@
-The shift register is used to load in data one bit at a time, so whenever the clock signal moves from low to high it'll do two things.
+The shift register is used to load in data one bit at a time, so whenever the clock signal moves from low to high it'll do two things:

-@@
-First, it'll shift the data it contains one bit to the right, and now that the lowest bit is empty, it'll read the value on the data line and store it in that bit.
+  1. It will shift the data it contains one bit to the right.
+  2. Now that the lowest bit is empty, it'll read the value on the data line and store it in that least significant bit.
-@@

 So this way, through 8 clock cycles you can load one byte onto the shift register, starting with the highest first.